Skip to main content

 Limits of Correlation

 Stock correlation changes over time.
-A link that held for a decade may shift going forward.
+A link that held for a decade may shift.
 As financial markets become more connected, scores between asset classes have generally risen.
 This reduces some long-term portfolio protection that investors have relied on.

 Correlation also does not show the full picture of risk.
 Two stocks with low stock correlation can both carry high individual risk on their own.
 Use correlation analysis alongside other risk measures when building your portfolio.
 This is one input, not the full answer.